-Our Academic Adventures Offerings for Saturday, April 8, 2017, were:
+Our Academic Adventures Offerings for Saturday, January 27, 2018, are:

 Join us in the greatest adventure — Duke TIP Academic Adventures.

 Our next Academic Adventures session is scheduled for

 Saturday, Jan.
 27, 2018

 Mini - Autopsy